 I could go on, actually, but it’s starting to get ridiculous.

 Not all of this stuff is bad.
-Things like the charcoal mask and coconut oil are still staples in my skincare regimen.
+Things like a good DIY charcoal mask and coconut oil are still staples in my skincare regimen.
 And eating a generally balanced diet is always a good idea for your skin!

 But the truth was, sometimes my acne would clear up for a few weeks for no reason.
 Even while I was eating junk food like crazy and barely taking care of my skin!
 And then it would return, also for no apparent reason.